 - Ensuring that appropriate principles and policies are in place for:

-º Short term and long term incentive plans;
+º Short, medium and long term incentive plans;

-- Reviewing all allocations of share options that are proposed by the Managing Director to be made to Group executives, then making a recommendation to the Board for approval.
+- Reviewing all allocations of equity instruments that are proposed by the Managing Director to be made to Group executives and other key personnel, then making a recommendation to the Board for approval.

 Overseeing the preparation of any reports required by law or listing rules or requested by the Board including relevant remuneration sections of the annual report and other shareholder documents.